157th Fighter Squadron: World War II

 Activated in late 1942.
-Trained under First Air Force in northeastern United States with P-40 Warhawks, also performing Air Defense as part of Norfolk and Philadelphia Fighter Wings.
+Trained under First Air Force in northeastern United States with P-40 Warhawks, also performing air defense as part of Norfolk and Philadelphia Fighter Wings.
 Deployed to European Theater of Operations, June 1943, being equipped with P-47 Thunderbolts in England.
 Assigned as a heavy bomber escort squadron under VIII Fighter Command.
-Re-equipped with long-range P-51D Mustangs, July 1944, Thunderbolts being transferred to IX Fighter Command as tactical fighter-bombers supporting ground forces in France.
+Re-equipped with long-range P-51D Mustangs, July 1944, Thunderbolts being transferred to IX Fighter Command as fighter-bombers supporting ground forces in France.
 Performed bomber escort missions until the end of the war in Europe, April 1945.
 Squadron demobilized in England during the summer of 1945, inactivated in United States as a paper unit, October 1945.